emissary-ingress/emissary/reference/filter-reference.md

  * `onAllow` identifies what to do when the filter returns a "modification to the HTTP request":
-   - `"break"`: Apply the modification to the request, then end filter processing, and forward the modified request to the upstream service.
+   - `"break"`: Apply the modification to the request, then end filter processing, and forwards the modified request to the upstream service.
 Later filters are not called.
    - `"continue"`: Continue processing.
 Apply the request modification, then pass the modified request to the next filter